pixincreate/PixeneOS/README.md

         --boot-only
     ```

-2. Patch the boot image via the Magisk app.
-This **MUST** be done on the target device or a device of the same model!
-The partition name will be incorrect if patched from Magisk on a different device model.
+2. Patch the boot image via the Magisk app on the target device.

-    The Magisk app will print out a line like the following in the output:
+    The Magisk app will print out a line like:

     ```
     - Pre-init storage partition device ID: <name>
     ```

-    Alternatively, avbroot can print out what Magisk detected by running:
+    Alternatively, run:

     ```shell
     avbroot boot magisk-info \